denshoproject/ddr-manual/source/admins/setup-workstation.rst

 Setting Up a Workstation
 ========================

 This page documents the process of installing a Linux VM on a local partner machine.
+These instructions presume that a base DDR VM image has already been created per the process contained in: https://github.com/densho/ddr-manual/blob/master/source/admins/create-workstation-vm.rst.

 NOTE: Most of the commands you will type in the Linux virtual machine will be typed as `root`.
 To become `root`, type the following at a command prompt::